-Once the review has been completed, you are required to destroy all application documents and any copies made of them, or return them to the Academy.
+Once the review has been completed, you are required to destroy all application documents and any copies made of them, or to return them to the Academy.
 Confidentiality must also be maintained after the review process has been completed.
-The applicants will have access to the review report on their own application after the funding decisions have been made.
+Reviews are confidential documents, but applicants will have access to the panel review report review on their own application after the funding decisions have been made.
+The draft reviews and external draft reviews are also confidential documents unless otherwise stated in the applicable legislation or required by court order.

 After the funding decisions have been made, the Academy of Finland will publish a list of names, current positions and institutions of all individual reviewers and panel members used in the call.
-In addition, the applicant will see the name of the reviewer in the review report on their own application (Act on the Openness of Government Activities).
+In addition, the applicants will see the names of all panel members in the panel review report.
+If requested, the names of reviewers giving the draft reviews will also be disclosed (Finnish Act on the Openness of Government Activities).

-4 CONFLICTS OF INTEREST
+5 CONFLICTS OF INTEREST

-As a reviewer you are required to declare any personal interests according to the following criteria.
+As a reviewer you are required to declare any personal interests according to the criteria below.
 You must disqualify yourself if you can in any way benefit from the approval or rejection of the application.
 You must also disqualify yourself in the following circumstances:

-- You have collaboration with the applicant (e.g. you have co-authored and published an article or manuscript with the applicant in the past three years; you have been involved in the preparation of the application; or you are involved in the publication or application of the results). - You have been a superior, subordinate or instructor of the applicant in the past three years. - You are currently applying for the same post as the applicant. - You are currently applying for funding from the Academy from the same funding instrument. - The applicant is a close person to you.
+- You have collaboration with the applicant (e.g. you have co-authored and published an article or manuscript with the applicant in the past three years; you have been involved in the preparation of the application; or you are involved in the publication or application of the results). - · You have been a superior, subordinate or instructor of the applicant in the past three years. - You are currently applying for the same post as the applicant. - You are currently applying for funding from the Academy from the same funding instrument. - The applicant is a close person to you.
 A close person is: - a) your spouse (also de facto), child, grandchild, sibling, parent, grandparent or a person otherwise close to you (e.g. fiancé/e or a close friend), as well as their spouses (also de facto) - b) a sibling of your parent or his/her spouse (also de facto), a child of your sibling, or your previous spouse (also de facto) - c) a child, grandchild, sibling, parent or grandparent of your spouse as well as their spouses (also de facto), or a child of a sibling of your spouse - d) or a half-relative comparable to the above-mentioned persons.